franciscop/legally/README.md

 ## Documentation

-There are few flags that show extra information.
-These start by **`?`** and are shown instead of the license name:
+There are a couple of special cases:

-`?none`: the file where we are trying to locate the license couldn't be found, or the license itself couldn't be found.
+- `-`: the file where we are trying to locate the license couldn't be found, or the license itself couldn't be found.

-`?verify`: the license file *was* found and there's strong suggestions that there might be a license, but we just couldn't parse it automatically.
+- `? verify`: the license file *was* found and there's strong suggestions that there might be a license, but we just couldn't parse it automatically.

-`?multiple` [not yet]: there are several licenses in this file/module.